-The Nariwa Museum (成羽美術館, Nariwa Bijutsukan) is an art museum in Nariwa Town, not far from central Takahashi.
+The Nariwa Museum (成羽美術館, Nariwa Bijutsukan) is an art museum in Nariwa Town, not far from Takahashi.
 Designed by world renowned architect Ando Tadao in 1994, the museum features his distinct style of utilising unvarnished concrete combined with sharp lines.

-Also on permanent display is a selection of fossils uncovered from the Nariwa Region, which is known to be the location of one of Japan's oldest forests over 200 million years ago.
+Also on permanent display is a selection of fossils uncovered from the Nariwa region, which is known to be the location of one of Japan's oldest forests over 200 million years ago.
 Rounding up the museum is a small museum shop and cafe which offers views of the inner water garden.